magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > require it in a CLJS file, otherwise the bREPL is not able to access
 > it.

-## Porting to Reagent.
-Step 3: your first Reagent component
+## Porting to Reagent: your first reagent component

 Launch the IFDE as usual: